AGCO Automotive Vehicle Questions Page

 [Back to top]

 Best is to forget the name and do some research.
-Most of what people have come to accept as domestic cars are not.
+Most vehicles people have come to accept as domestic may not be.
 Many imported names actually represent domestic built vehicles.
-For instance, according to the American Automobile Labeling Act (AALA) a US built vehicle would naturally be built in the US and contain 75% or greater US content.
-A Toyota Camry could be built in Georgetown Kentucky and qualify.
-A Ford Focus could be built in Canada and contain around 67% US content.
+For instance, according to the American Automobile Labeling Act (AALA) a US built vehicle would be built in the US and contain 75% or greater US content.
+A Toyota Camry built in Georgetown Kentucky would qualify.
+A Ford Focus could be built in Canada and contain around 67% US content and not qualify as a U.S. car.

 Vehicles sold in the US are labeled as to US content and country of origin.
 This information should be on the vehicle or available from the selling dealership, though may not be prominently displayed.